Are you on the tiring journey of trying to find books for your early readers?

 Many parents and teachers will encourage their kids to look at pictures and use context clues to figure out words.
 If you are teaching a solid phonics program, that is unnecessary.
 I personally find the pictures to be distracting to my kids, and encouraging them to guess will decrease their confidence when they come across books with no pictures.

 I use a 3 x 5 card or something similar to cover pictures when my kid is reading.
 When they finish reading, I pull back the card and she gets to see the picture as kind of a reward for completing that page.
 It’s also a good way to check reading comprehension and see if the picture matches up with what she just read.

-Alright, I hope these tips help you use your easy phonics readers with confidence!
+Alright, I hope these tips help you use your kindergarten reading books with confidence!

 Dive in and get reading!

 Kindergarten Book List That Will Get Your Kid Excited About Reading!